akospaska/Kotlin-Ktor-Tutorial/readme.md

 ---

-## I was struggeling when i have decided i will learn about server side Kotlin.
+## I was struggling when I have decided I will learn about server side Kotlin.

 ### I didn't find any simple sample backend code for study.

-That is why i have created this one
+That is why I have created this one

 ## Goal

 - Create a REST full backend server
-- Create an active connection with a mysql database
+- Create an active connection with a MySQL database
-- Serve the React App's HTML and Javascript files
+- Serve the React App's HTML and JavaScript files

-## Extra informations
+## Extra information

 ### Before the first code running:

-- Intelj idea is strongly recommended when you are new in Kotlin Development
+- Intelj idea is strongly recommended when you are new to Kotlin Development
-- For the Mysql Connection you have to define an exact package in the IDE.
+- For the MySQL Connection, you have to define an exact package in the IDE.
 - Location:File/ProjectStructure/Libaries than add the file what you can find in the MysqlConnectorFile folder.
 - You have to Install the Ktor plugin through the IDE's plugin/extensions menu
-- Create the SQL Database and the table what is needed.
+- Create the SQL Database and the table, what is needed.
 You can find the exact query in the MysqlConnectorFile folder.

   <br>
   <br>